Call For Papers

 Have you ever simply wanted to attend a conference and then be provided with time, space, and tools to synthesize what you experienced?
 We envision culling our writers-in-residence from those attendees skilled in creating extemporaneous narrative from disparate elements, who use their writing to process complex information, who enjoy writing in collaborative environments.
 Each day, they will leave for their chosen assignments with a mission to capture what is going on–on the surface, below deck, between cracks.
 The group will convene/workshop a few times to compare notes and share inspiration before curating a final selective-and-reflective reading of the conference as a whole.

 The names of our writers-in-residence will appear on the program.
 Writers-in-residence will not have other speaking roles on the program.
 For questions about the writers-in-residence positions, please email Kirsten Kaschock (email@example.com) directly.

 Proposals for all formats should be 250-500 words.
-A cover page should include the proposal type, presenter’s name, professional title and affiliation, and contact email, as well as the individual presentation or session title.
+Please remove any identifying information from your proposal.
 The proposal portal will open in December 2018.
 Submission deadline is February 2, 2019.
 To submit a proposal or find conference information, visit the conference website: www.communitywriting.org.
 Check back regularly for updates.